zhuminjie/OpenSeesPyDoc/src/ElasticTimoshenkoBeam.rst

 This command is used to construct an ElasticTimoshenkoBeam element object.
 A Timoshenko beam is a frame member that accounts for shear deformations.
 The arguments for the construction of an elastic Timoshenko beam element depend on the dimension of the problem, ndm:

-.. function:: element('ElasticTimoshenkoBeam', eleTag,*eleNodes,E, G, A, Iz, Avy, transfTag,['-mass', massDens],['-cMass'])
+.. function:: element('ElasticTimoshenkoBeam', eleTag,*eleNodes,E, G, A, Iz, Avy, transfTag,['-mass', mass],['-cMass'])
    :noindex:

    For a two-dimensional problem: